W-Jilly/frequency-compensated-diffusion-model-pytorch/README.md

 python infer.py -c [config file]
 ```

-The default config file is at config/framework_da.json.
+The default config file is config/framework_da.json.
 The outputs images are located at /data/diffusion/results.
 One can change output path in core/logger.py.

 ## Results
 Quantitative comparison on real-world hazy data (RTTS).
 Bold and underline indicate the best and the second-best, respectively.